Customer service & tarmac delay plan

 Our priority is to get you to your destination on time.
 Unfortunately there will be times when weather, air traffic control restrictions, operational or safety reasons result in delays, cancellations or diversions.

-Within 30 minutes of becoming aware of a flight delay, cancellation or diversion that exceeds a delay of 30 minutes, we'll ensure information is available:
+Within 30 minutes of becoming aware of a flight delay, cancellation or diversion that exceeds a delay of 30 minutes, we'll do our very best to ensure information is available:

 Due to the often complicated planning that results from delays and cancellations our staff may not have full details of the alternatives available within 30 minutes.
 They will however be able to advise you of the delay and provide you with further details as soon as practicably possible.